 - You want to eliminate the payment from your debt-to-income ratio – Borrowers who plan on buying a house may be better off paying off their student loans rather than investing.
 This is because student debt that is completely eliminated will improve your debt-to-income ratio.

 - It is a variable-rate loan, and you are concerned about interest rate increases – A 4% interest rate may look pretty right now, but if it keeps creeping up, the benefit to investing drops.
 The longer you expect to take to repay the loan, the bigger the danger of rising interest rates becomes.

 Some people might want to just make minimum payments on their low-interest student loans and invest.

-Whether or not this is a good idea depends upon your investments and your risk appetite.
-Putting a bunch of money in Bitcoin or GameStop stock is a very risky move, but if you did it a year ago, it would have paid off handsomely.
+Whether or not this idea is reasonable depends on your investments and risk appetite.
+Putting a bunch of money in Bitcoin or GameStop stock is risky, but for some lucky investors, it has paid off handsomely.

 Before jumping into the stock market, student loan borrowers should have an investment strategy in place.
 They should also be ready to accept the consequences if their investments do poorly.

 Putting Other Financial Goals Ahead of Student Debt